GRI Sustainable Finance Advisory Committee

 Mike Pedersen

-In addition, he serves on the Advisory Committee of the Intact Centre on Climate Adaptation at the University of Waterloo, as well as the Global Risk Institute’s Sustainable Finance Advisory Committee.
-He also co-chairs the Personal Philanthropy Project, an initiative to encourage greater charitable giving by Canadians.
+Mike Pedersen is a Corporate Director who serves on the boards of CGI Group, AtkinsRéalis, and Nature Conservancy of Canada.
+He is also Chair of the Advisory Committee of the Intact Centre on Climate Adaptation at the University of Waterloo, and a member of the Global Risk Institute’s Sustainable Finance Advisory Committee.

-Mike graduated from the University of British Columbia with a Bachelor of Commerce degree and from the University of Toronto with a Master of Industrial Relations degree.
+Mike has a long and ongoing involvement with charitable organizations focused on nature, the environment, and social services.
+He graduated from the University of British Columbia with a Bachelor of Commerce degree and from the University of Toronto with a Master of Industrial Relations degree.

 Alyson Slater